Does Blepharoplasty Hurt? Pain, Recovery, and Results

 Is Lower Eyelid Blepharoplasty More Painful?

-A lower eyelid blepharoplasty involves more delicate tissue, but pain levels are still mild for most patients.
+A lower blepharoplasty involves more delicate tissue, and many patients ask, is lower blepharoplasty painful, but pain levels are still mild for most patients.
 Discomfort is often described as soreness or tightness during the first few days.

 What Happens After Surgery?